- About the Firm

 Doug is a frequent speaker in the area of political law, and he has addressed seminars around the country.
 He has testified before legislative committees concerning government ethics, and is regularly contacted by the media on these issues.
 He frequently conducts ethics training seminars for elected officials, including at the Carl Vinson Institute of Government’s Biennial Institute for Georgia Legislators.
 His articles have been published in, and/or he has been quoted in, numerous publications, including the Atlanta Business Chronicle; Atlanta Journal-Constitution; Daily Beast; Engage; Fulton Daily Report; Huffington Post; and others.

 Doug is also active in the community and in civic affairs.
-He previously served as Vice-Chair of the Board of Directors of the Georgia Department of Driver Services.
+He serves on the Judicial Nominating Commission for Governor Nathan Deal.
+He was previously appointed to the Board of Directors of the Georgia Department of Driver Services by former Governor Sonny Perdue.
 He is on the Board of Governors of the Republican National Lawyers Association, and is the immediate past chairman of the RNLA’s Georgia chapter.
-He is active in the Federalist Society, serving on the Board of Advisors for the Atlanta Lawyers Chapter and also on the Executive Committee of the Free Speech and Election Law Practice Group.
-He is an Assistant Scoutmaster of Boy Scout Troop 27 in Johns Creek, Georgia, and he previously served on the Board of Directors of The Will-to-Live Foundation, a teen suicide prevention organization.
+He is active in the Federalist Society, serving on the Board of Advisors for the Atlanta Lawyers Chapter.
+He also served as an Assistant Scoutmaster of Boy Scout Troop 27 in Johns Creek, and he is the proud father of an Eagle Scout.
+He has also served on the Board of Directors of The Will-to-Live Foundation, a teen suicide prevention organization.

 Doug received his undergraduate and law degrees from Duke University.
 He was an editor of the Duke Law Journal and a member of the Moot Court Board, and he received the James S. Bidlake Award for Superior Achievement in Legal Research and Writing.
 He clerked for Judge Diarmuid O’Scannlain of the U.S. Court of Appeals for the Ninth Circuit.